Mads Agger

-Mads Agger (born 21 December 1999) is a Danish footballer who currently plays for Sønderjyske in the Danish Superliga.
+Mads Agger (born 21 December 1999) is a Danish professional footballer who plays as a right winger or forward for Allsvenskan club BK Häcken, on loan from Pogoń Szczecin.

 Club career

 Born in the Central Jutland city of Holstebro, Agger played amateur football for Lemvig GF in the eighth tier of Danish football.
 He received his first professional contract in 2020, signing for Skive IK who were competing in the Danish 1st Division at the time.
 Both he and the club struggled in his debut season, as they were relegated to the 2nd Division.
 He managed three goals after 27 appearances during the season.
-He found himself with far less activity in the second season, appearing only twice without any goals.
+He found the back of the net 11 times in 32 league appearances in the following season.

-Despite limited time during the 2021–22 season, Agger was signed by Næstved BK of the 1st Division.
-He would spend only one season at Næstved Stadium, scoring nine goals over 33 appearances.
-His performances caught the attention of fellow 1st Division club Sønderjyske, who signed him on 19 June 2023 on a three year contract.
+In 2022, Agger was signed by Næstved BK of the 1st Division.
+He would spend only one season at Næstved Stadium, scoring nine goals over 32 appearances.
+His performances caught the attention of fellow 1st Division club Sønderjyske, who signed him on 19 June 2023 on a three-year contract.
 His first season with the club would prove to be successful, as Sønderjyske won the 1st Division title to gain promotion to the Danish Superliga.
 During their promotion campaign, Agger provided nine goals and five assists over 32 appearances in both the league and the Danish Cup.

 On 11 August 2024, Agger made his first appearance in the top flight of Danish football, coming on the 39th minute as a substitute as Sønderjyske fell 0–2 to Copenhagen at Sydbank Park.
 Just one week later on 18 August, he gave Sønderjyske a 2–1 victory at Randers FC where he scored both goals for the club.
 His debut season in the top league finished with eight goals from 26 matches played as Sønderjyske finished 9th in the league table.

+On 25 February 2026, Agger moved abroad for the first time in his career, joining Polish club Pogoń Szczecin until June 2029 with an option for a further year.
+On 31 August 2026, he was sent on a four-month loan to Swedish club BK Häcken, with an option to make the move permanent.